anott03/nvim-lspinstall/README.md

 - Python (pyls)
   - The only prerequisite is that you have python installed.
   - `:call LspInstall('pyls')`
+- VueJS
+  - A prerequisite is that you have [nodejs](https://nodejs.org) and npm installed.
+  - Depending on how you have node/npm set it up, you may need sudo permissions to complete the installation.
+  - `:call LspInstall('vuels')`
+- Yaml
+  - A prerequisite is that you have [nodejs](https://nodejs.org) and npm installed.
+  - Depending on how you have node/npm set it up, you may need sudo permissions to complete the installation.
+  - `:call LspInstall('yamlls')`
 ## Where Are All the Scripts?
 In order to reduce the size of the plugin on your system, all of the install scripts have been moved to a separate repository, which you can find [here](https://github.com/anott03/nvim-lspinstall-scripts).
 When you install a language server, the plugin will download the necessary script and execute it.
 By doing this, adding support for new languages won't take up additional space on your system.
 #### What does this mean for contributing?